AaronNBrock/go-guess/README.md

 # Go-Guess
----
-A little project te help me learn go & docker.
+A little guessing game built as an exercise  to help me learn go & docker.

 #### If you have docker